 Sink designs can become monotonous as stainless-steel designs look more or less the same.
 After all, there’s no room for creativity with steel basins.
 But Appaso has still managed to bring out the individuality from within it.
 Their designs are original and represent the hard work the brand puts in to design them.

 Do you use the kitchen often and need a sink that can deal with all the heavy work?
-Well, this is the sink for you then.
+Well, this is the single bowl sink for you then.
 This uses a thick 1.5mm gauge stainless steel.
 The steel itself is of high quality, and the added thickness makes this highly durable.
 This thickness also helps not to get dents easily as a flimsy material would.

 When buying steel products, you should always check the noise and vibration tolerance of the material.
 This bowl has a distinct noise-canceling technology, which enables this to absorb sound and reduce vibration.
 So, when washing your precious dishes, you won’t hear blaring clinks and clanks.